epfl-herus/demod/docs/source/quickstart/quickstart.rst

 You can also select a dataset from the
 :doc:`available datasets <../api/data_api>`.

-In this example, we will simulate the lighting in a household.
+In this example, we will simulate the lighting in 10 households.

 .. code-block:: python